heidtJJ/Stack/README.md

 # Stack
-An implementation of a stack data type.
-An interface is also provided to work with the stack.
+An implementation of a stack data structure.

 My generic implementation of a stack (LIFO).
 Operations provided: